Monday, February 18, 2019

 Why would President Kennedy send a French journalist rather than a regular diplomat to Havana?
 In the early days of his presidency, Kennedy believed he had been misled by the CIA.
 A plan to invade Cuba and overthrow the Castro regime had originated during Eisenhower's presidency, and many assumed his vice-president, Richard Nixon, would succeed him.
 Nixon lost a very close election to Kennedy, but the CIA wanted to go ahead with the plan anyway.
 They got Kennedy to approve.
 I can still recall hearing the news on WWL, the 50,000 watt, Jesuit-owned, CBS radio affiliate – the large-scale rebellion in Cuba, reports that Raul Castro may have already been killed, the Castro regime possibly about to collapse, ...In the following days we learned it was all bull, all lies.
 The US sponsored invasion of the Bay of Pigs in Cuba had gone badly.
 When it was clear that the Castro regime would defeat the invaders, the CIA and others demanded that Kennedy order air support and possibly troops to oust the Castro regime.
 Kennedy refused, and was angry because he had been misled about the Bay of Pigs group winning over the Fidelistas.
 Kennedy said he would smash the CIA into a thousand pieces.
 We know that relations between Attorney General Robert Kennedy (John's brother) and his subordinate, FBI Director J. Edgar Hoover, were not cordial.
 And many of the anti-Castro refugees blamed JFK for the failure of the invasion of Cuba.

 Robert Kennedy had for a time served on Sen. Joseph McCarthy's committee that investigated Communist subversion of the US government.
 Neither Robert nor John were “progressive” Democrats; they were anti-Communists.
-But as President, John seemed to worry more about the possible of mutual destruction through nuclear war.
-He began to suggest peace proposals, as at the American University speech of 10 June 1963.
+But as President, John seemed to worry more about the possibility of mutual destruction through nuclear war.
+He began to suggest peace proposals, as in the American University speech of 10 June 1963.

 Kennedy did not get to smash the CIA into a thousand pieces.
 Allen Dulles, former head of the CIA, was one of the members of the Warren Commission.
 Hoover's FBI provided the investigation for the Commission.
 The New York Times and major media all accepted the conclusions of the Warren Commission.
 The National Enquirer ran articles alleging conspiracy.